jasonm23/onlisp-markdown/onlisp.md

 ```

 These bindings should be created in a let* because in the general case the value
 forms can refer to earlier variables.
-The third 3 and ﬁfth values are another tem-
+The third 3 and ﬁfth values are another temporary
-porary variable and the form that will return the original value of the generalized
+variable and the form that will return the original value of the generalized
 variable.
 Since we want to add 1 to this value, we wrap the latter in a call to 1+:

 ```